Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Introduction

 We argue that a root cause of this saturation is that traditional summarization settings, such as ``\textit{summarize this article in a few sentences,}'' can be too simplistic and underconstrained \cite{kryscinski-etal-2019-neural}; without specifying the information need of an intended user, there exist many ``good'' summaries, but no clear criteria to compare them.
 Consequently, the summaries generated under these settings may not fully satisfy practical usability criteria, and it remains an open question whether LLMs can perform well in more controlled settings aligned with users' real needs.

 Therefore, we aim to study LLMs' capacities in \textit{\textbf{instruction controllable}}\footnote{For brevity, we will use the term ``ins-controllable'' to refer to ``instruction controllable'' throughout this paper.} text summarization.
-To this end, we define a summarization task that takes both a source article and a summary requirement as the input.
-Introducing the summary requirement simultaneously improves the controllability and usability of the generated requirement-specific summary, leveraging LLMs' instruction-following abilities~\citep{NEURIPS2022_b1efde53}.
-We focus on three requirement dimensions related to specific information requests, output formatting, and meta-level article information.
-With these dimensions, the task setting we defined can be viewed as an extension of query-focused summarization~\citep{zhong2021qmsum,vig-etal-2022-exploring}, which partially overlaps with informational requirements, and an extension of attribute/aspect/keyword-based summarization~\citep{he-etal-2022-ctrlsum, 10.1162/tacl_a_00575}, related to informational and formatting requirements.
+To this end, we define a summarization task that takes both a source article and a summary requirement/instruction as input.
+This task setting can be viewed as an extension of both query-focused summarization~\citep{zhong2021qmsum,vig-etal-2022-exploring} and aspect/attributed-based controllable summarization~\citep{he-etal-2022-ctrlsum, 10.1162/tacl_a_00575}.
+However, the natural language instructions offer greater controllability and flexibility for more complex situations, such as a combination of an information query and a formatting requirement, leveraging the LLMs' instruction-following abilities~\citep{NEURIPS2022_b1efde53}.
 We show a task example in Figure~\ref{fig:example}.

 To study our proposed task setting, \textbf{we curate a human annotation benchmark that evaluates the performance of several representative LLMs on ins-controllable summarization} (\S\ref{sec:annotation}).
-Specifically, we construct task samples by manually selecting articles from the XL-Sum dataset~\citep{hasan-etal-2021-xl} and writing the summary requirements ourselves.
-Then, we collect human annotations of representative LLMs on this task along 4 quality dimensions, (1) overall quality, (2) missing information, (3) irrelevant information, and (4) factual consistency.
-The evaluation results present a comprehensive view of the current LLMs performance on the ins-controllable summarization task, demonstrating large performance gaps between LLMs with different capacities.
+Specifically, we construct task samples by manually selecting articles from the XL-Sum dataset~\citep{hasan-etal-2021-xl} and writing the summary requirements ourselves, aiming to reflect the actual information needs of the users during reading.
+Then, we collect human annotations of representative LLMs on this task along 4 quality dimensions: (1) overall quality, (2) missing information, (3) irrelevant information, and (4) factual consistency.
+The evaluation results present a comprehensive view of the current LLMs performance on the ins-controllable summarization task, demonstrating large performance gaps among LLMs with different capacities.
 Furthermore, we found that even the strongest LLM that we evaluated, i.e., GPT-4, still makes factual and other types of errors, indicating room for future improvement.